-If a child is located by their parent/carer or returns of their own accord the person who reported them as missing should update the police as a priority.
+If a child is located by their parent/carer or returns of their own accord the police need to be updated with this information as a priority.

-In Bristol we advocate that a trauma-informed response to a child being reported missing to the police is most appropriate with children receiving a calm and welcoming response from parents/carers to encourage them to share why they did not feel able to return home.
+In Bristol, we advocate that a trauma-informed response to a child being reported missing to the police is most appropriate.
+Children should receive a calm and welcoming response from parents/carers to encourage them to share why they did not feel able to return home.